TrilliantHealth/trilliant-data-science/libs/mops/docs/kubernetes.md

 since all data will be transferred back and forth from your local environment via ADLS.
 All Data Science K8s clusters will provide read/write access to a set of ADLS Storage Accounts by default.

-Once you have contructed an appropriate Shell, you need only pass it to the `AdlsPickleRunner` constructor, and then use `use_runner` plus that runner to construct a decorator that will transmit computation for any pure function to the remote K8s environment, and inject its result right back into the local/orchestrator context.
+Once you have constructed an appropriate Shell, you need only pass it to the `MemoizingPicklingRunner` constructor, and then use `use_runner` plus that runner to construct a decorator that will transmit computation for any pure function to the remote K8s environment, and inject its result right back into the local/orchestrator context.